neam/php-app-config/README.md

 Configuration directives are expected to be available through environment variables, either by the system, web server, php-fpm or by hackishly populating $_ENV during a bootstrapping phase (see the `local` example config file for the latter).

-The `include.php` file will load a file (defaulting to `project-root/config/local/include.php`) that defines what application-specific config to expect.
+The `include.php` file will load a file (defaulting to `project-root/config/local/include.php`) that defines what application-specific configuration directives to expect.

 To change the expected config include file, set the `CONFIG_INCLUDE` environment variable to the path to the include relative to the project root.
-For instance, in order to use `project-root/config/heroku/include.php`, set the CONFIG_INCLUDE environment variable to `config/heroku/include.php`.
+For instance, in order to use `project-root/config/paas/include.php`, set the CONFIG_INCLUDE environment variable to `config/paas/include.php`.

 Within the config include file, you define which directives to expect using the Config::expect() method: